danielTiringer/Collection-Tracker/README.md

-# Simple dockerized CakePHP development environment
+# Dockerized CakePHP development environment

-A simple dockerized development environment for a CakePHP application.
+A dockerized development environment for a CakePHP application.
 It comes with a webserver, a database and a database manager tool as well.

 ## Usage